igor-sb/microtubules/readme.md

 * **bundling**:
    If `bundling` is true, whenever a rod hits another rod, it will not stop growing.
-Instead it will continue growing 'alongside' the encountered rod, forming an obtuse angle with its original direction, e.g. \\_ .
+Instead it will continue growing 'alongside' the encountered rod, i.e. along the direction of the rod that was hit.

 ## Initial conditions